Atom-Saleb-Tech/Notepads/README.md

   </a>
 </p>

-## What is Notepads and why do I care?
+## What is Notepad and why do I care?

 I have been waiting long enough for a modern Windows 10 notepad app to come before I decided to create one myself.
 Don’t get me wrong, Notepad++, VS Code, and Sublime are great text editors.
 I have used them all and I will continue to use them in the future.
 However, they are either too heavy or looks less appealing.
 There are times that I just wanted to use Windows notepad for things like writing notes or editing config files.
 So I decided to create a win32 notepad replacement here and try to give it a modern look and feel.
 Most importantly, it has to be blazingly fast and appeal to everyone.

-So here comes the “Notepads” 🎉 (s stands for Sets).
+So here comes the Notepad.

 * Fluent design with a built-in tab system.
 * Blazingly fast and lightweight.